LEGO® Education Announces Hands-on Computer Science & AI Learning Solution

 About LEGO® Education

-LEGO® Education brings enquiry-based, hands-on learning into year 1-9 classrooms and beyond, combining teachers' expertise with engaging LEGO® bricks and standards-aligned lessons to deliver meaningful learning outcomes.
+LEGO® Education brings inquiry-based, hands-on learning into year 1-10 classrooms and beyond, combining educators' expertise with engaging LEGO® bricks and standards-aligned lessons to deliver meaningful learning outcomes.
 These learning experiences, rooted in safety, collaboration and hands-on discovery, inspire students to believe that any subject or path in life is within reach.

 LEGO, the LEGO logo, LEGO Education, the LEGO Education logo and the SPIKE logo are trademarks of the LEGO Group. ©2026 The LEGO Group.